 The possibility of using underground detectors to observe the muons produced in the electromagnetic showers induced by TeV gammas generated in these flares was presented in Ref.
-[10].
-There have been suggestions of substantial baryonic outflow and the possibility of highenergy neutrino production.
-Radio observations [11, 12] indicate an expanding radio source with velocity 0.25-0.40c.
-Gelfand et al. [13] argue that a re-brightening of the radio emissions ~ 20 days after the giant flare can be explained if substantial amounts of released energy went into a baryonic fireball, and make predictions for TeV neutrino production.
+[11].
+There have also been suggestions of high-energy neutrino production.
+Gelfand al. [13] interpret the observations of an expanding radio source [12] as the hint of a barionic fireball.
 Ioka et al. [14] also argue that high-energy neutrino production can be related to the fraction of burst energy released in the form of baryons.

 The Dec.
 2004 giant flare represents an excellent opportunity to probe the high-energy spectrum of these sources by looking for events correlated in time and space with this flare.
 In this paper we present the results of a search for a gamma and/or neutrino signal during the SGR 1806-20 giant flare using data from the AMANDA-II detector.
 The short duration of these events and the fact that they come from a point-like source result in negligible atmospheric muon and neutrino backgrounds.
-For
+For the first time in AMANDA (see [15] for an example of a previous search in other kinds of sources), we used down-going muons to look for muon photo-production in the atmosphere, already proposed in Ref.
+[16].